rsmith-solutions/facilities-mvp/README.md

 - Authentication is handled by Amazon Cognito.
 - API Gateway validates Cognito-issued JWTs on protected routes.
 - Unauthorized requests are blocked at the gateway (Lambda not invoked).
-- State-changing routes are protected;
+- State-changing routes are protected.
 - Health and select read-only routes may remain public during early phases

 ## Identity & Tenancy Model